- WHO WE ARE

 Arrange for recycling service:

-- Subscribe to a basic level of recycling service that includes collection from Waste Management of Alameda County, Inc. (WMAC),
+- Subscribe to a basic level of recycling service that includes collection from Alameda County Industries (ACI),

 - Arrange for the pick-up of the recyclable materials from a person or vendor that does not charge for service.